NREL/PRAS/docs/getting-started.md

 flows["Region A" => "Region B"]
 ```

-The official PRAS documentation provides more details on how different result
+The full PRAS documentation provides more details on how different result
 object types can be indexed.

 Because the main results of interest from resource adequacy assessments are